 Where to get breakfast in Pittsburgh

 A filling and delicious local breakfast is a great way to start your day’s adventure in Pittsburgh.
-Before exploring the many parks, museums, and historical attractions in The Burgh, be sure to enjoy breakfast at a local restaurant.
-Local breakfast joints tend to offer home-cooked food, locally roasted coffee, and a more eclectic ambiance than a common chain.
-Here are a few great places to add to your dining itinerary.
+Before exploring the many parks, museums, and historical attractions in The Burgh, I recommend supporting a local business over a common chain.
+I find that (the majority of the time) local breakfast joints tend to offer higher quality home-cooked food, locally roasted coffee, and a more eclectic ambiance than you find at your standard chain like Ihop and Denny’s.

 Central Diner and Grille